CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 Let's be honest – there are some more sophisticated optimizers than grid search.
 It only checks the values for the predefined grid and the chance that it will actually find the minimum depends on how dense the grid is.
 Therefore it might be a good idea to modify it and try some other optimizers.

 To make things simpler to visualize this time we will try to solve the problem for a one-layer case.
-To do that we will replace `optimize-lbl` task with `optimize-variational-circuit` – the same we used inside `optimize-lbl`.
+To do that we will replace `optimize-lbl` step with `optimize-variational-circuit` – the same we used inside `optimize-lbl`.

 **Interfaces**

 One of the features that makes Orquestra a really flexible tool are Interfaces.
 The main idea behind it is to be able to switch between different methods at the level of the workflow, without need to modify any code.
 You can read about it in more details in the [Interfaces section](../../other-resources/interfaces), here we'll focus on the example of Optimizer Interface.

-As you can see in the workflow, the `optimize-variational-circuit` task has a field called `optimizer-specs`.
+As you can see in the workflow, the `optimize-variational-circuit` step has a field called `optimizer-specs`.
 It is a dictionary which specifies what type of optimizer we want to use.
 It has two required keys:

 - `module_name`: specifies from what python module do we want to import the optimizer
 - `function_name`: specifies which function do we want to use to create it